Skip to main content

 Injection site reactions usually happen within an hour of a Xolair injection.
 They’re typically mild to moderate in severity and should resolve within a few days.
 They also tend to happen less often with each injection.

-Injection site reactions can usually be managed at home.
-You can try an ice pack to bring down the swelling.
+You can typically manage injection site reactions on your own at home.
+Try applying an ice pack to bring down the swelling.
 Over-the-counter (OTC) products, such as pain relievers and anti-itch creams, may also help for symptom relief.

 Tell your prescriber if your symptoms are severe, getting worse, or not going away.
 Call 911 or have someone take you to the nearest ER if you develop symptoms such as shortness of breath, swelling or the face or throat, or hives.